-Q8 What is DegreeWorks?
+O8 What is DegreeWorks?

 DegreeWorks is a web-based tool that CityU has introduced for undergraduate students for academic advising and degree audit purposes.
 DegreeWorks matches a student's academic record against the degree requirements.
 It helps students learn easily what courses and requirement they still need to complete and help them plan their studies.
-DegreeWorks also facilitates communication between students and major leaders/ academic advisors, and helps staff members monitor the students' referred progress more easily.
-More details can be to http://www6.cityu.edu.hk/arro/content.asp?cid=482.
+DegreeWorks also facilitates communication between students and major leaders/academic advisors, and helps staff members monitor the students' progress more easily.